-If this Avaya Aura Contact Center is hosted on a Communication Manager or CS1000 defined on another Contact Centre Interface tab, then you should use this setting to specify which switch this is.
+Avaya Aura® Contact Center is only supported when hosted on a Communication Manager or CS1000 defined on another Contact Centre Interface tab.
+Use this setting to specify which switch this is.
 You must configure and name the underlying switch on its own administration page before selecting it here.